apache/hertzbeat/home/blog/2023-02-15-monitor-linux.md

 - HertzBeat [Installation and deployment documentation](https://hertzbeat.com/docs/start/docker-deploy)

-#### Add monitoring of the Linux operating system to the monitoring page of the open source monitoring system HertzBeat
+#### Add monitoring of the Linux operating system to the monitoring page of the open source monitoring tool HertzBeat

 1. Click Add Linux Monitoring